-Properties:P22 transferred title to (acquired title through): E39 Actor P23 transferred title from (surrendered title through): E39 Actor P24 transferred title from (surrendered title through): E39 Actor P24 transferred title of (changed ownership through): E18 Physical ThingE9 MoveSubclass of:E7 ActivityScope note:This class comprises changes of the physical location of the instances of E19 Physical Object.
+Subclass of: E7 Activity Scope note: This class comprises changes of the physical location of the instances of E19 Physical Object.
 Note, that the class E9 Move inherits the property P7 took place at (witnessed): E53 Place.
 This property should be used to describe the trajectory or a larger area within which a move takes place, whereas the properties P26 moved to (was destination of), P27 moved from (was origin of) describe the start and end points only.
 Moves may also be documented to consist of other moves (via P9 consists of (forms part of)), in order to describe intermediate stages on a trajectory.
 In that case, start and end points of the partial moves should match appropriately between each other and with the overall event.

-the relocation of London Bridge from the UK to the USA

-the movement of the exhibition "Treasures of Tut-Ankh-Amun" 1976-1979
+Examples • the relocation of London Bridge from the UK to the USA.
+(Clarke, 1992) the movement of the exhibition "Treasures of Tut-Ankh-Amun" 1976-1979(Treasures of

-Formatted: Tab stops: Not at 3,81 cm

-Formatted: Indent: Left: 2,54 cm, No bullets or numbering

-26. (Treasures of Tutankhamun, exhibition catalogue, 1972) Δεν έχει συγγραφέα/επιμελητή Formatted: Highlight • Formatted: Indent: Left: 1,27 cm, First line: 1,27 cm, No bullets or numbering In First Order L 6 Formatted: English (United States) $E9(x) \supset E7(x)$ Formatted: English (United States) Properties: Formatted: English (United States) P25 moved (moved by): E19 Physical Object Formatted: Highlight P26 moved to (was destination of): E53 Place Formatted: English (United States) P27 moved from (was origin of): $\underline{E53}$ Place Formatted: Indent: Left: 2,54 cm, No bullets or numbering E10 Transfer of Custody Tomatted.
-Indent.
-Lett.
-2,54 cm, No bullets of humbering Subclass of: E7 Activity Scope note: This class comprises transfers of physical custody of objects between instances of E39 Actor.
+Tutankhamun, exhibition catalogue, 1972).

+P25 moved (moved by): E19 Physical Object

+P26 moved to (was destination of): E53 Place

+P27 moved from (was origin of): E53 Place

+E10 Transfer of Custody

+Scope note: This class comprises transfers of physical custody of objects between instances of E39 Actor.

 The recording of the donor and/or recipient is optional.
 It is possible that in an instance of E10 Transfer of Custody there is either no donor or no recipient.
-Depending on the circumstances it may describe: 1. the beginning of custody 2. the end of custody 3. the transfer of custody 4. the receipt of custody from an unknown source 5. the declared loss of an object The distinction between the legal responsibility for custody and the actual physical possession of the object should be expressed using the property $P2$ has type (is type of).
+Depending on the circumstances it may describe:

+- 1. the beginning of custody

+- 2. the end of custody

+- 3. the transfer of custody

+- 4. the receipt of custody from an unknown source

+- 5. the declared loss of an object

+The distinction between the legal responsibility for cus tody and the actual physical possession of the object should be expressed using the property P2 has type (is type of).
 A specific case of transfer of custody is theft.
 The sense of physical possession requires that the object of custody is in the hands of the keeper at least with a part representative for the whole.
 The way, in which a representative part is defined, should ensure that it is unambiguous who keeps a part and who the whole and should be consistent with the identity criteria of the kept instance of E18 Physical Thing.
 For instance, in the case of a set of cutlery we may require the majority of pieces having been in the hands of the actor regardless which individual pieces are kept over time.

 The interpretation of the museum notion of "accession" differs between institutions.
 The CRM therefore models legal ownership and physical custody separately.
 Institutions will then model their specific notions of accession and deaccession as combinations of these.

-Examples: the delivery of the paintings by Secure Deliveries Inc. to the National Gallery the return of Picasso's "Guernica" to Madrid's Prado in 1981 (Chipp, 1988) In First Order L ogic: $E10(x) \supset E7(x)$ Properties: P28 custody surrendered by (surrendered custody through): E39 Actor P29 custody received by (received custody through): E39 Actor P30 transferred custody of (custody transferred through): E18 Physical Thing E11 Modificat tion Subclass of: Superclass of: E7 Activity E12 Production E79 Part Addition E80 Part Removal Scope note: This class comprises all instances of E7 Activity that create, alter or change E24 Physical Man-Made Thing.
+- the delivery of the paintings by Secure Deliveries Inc. to the National Gallery - the return of Picasso's "Guernica" to Madrid's Prado in 1981 (Chipp, 1988)

+P28 custody surrendered by (surrendered custody through): E39 Actor P29 custody received by (received custody through): E39 Actor P30 transferred custody of (custody transferred through): E18 Physical Thing

+E11 Modification

+Subclass of: E7 Activity

+Superclass of: E12 Production

+- E79 Part Addition

+E80 Part Removal

+Scope note: This class comprises all instances of E7 Activity that create, alter or change E24 Physical Man-Made Thing.

 This class includes the production of an item from raw materials, and other so far undocumented objects, and the preventive treatment or restoration of an object for conservation.

+Since the distinction between modification and production is not always clear, modification is regarded as the more generally applicable concept.
+This implies that some items may be consumed or destroyed